-We are very pleased about your interest in our company.
+We are very pleased that you are interested in our company.
 Data protection is of particular importance to the management of FR Media GmbH.
-The use of the FR Media GmbH website is generally possible without any indication of personal data.
-However, if a data subject wishes to use special services from our company via our website, the processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.
+The use of FR Media GmbH's websites is generally possible without providing any personal data.
+However, if a person wishes to use special services from our company via our website, it may be necessary to process personal data.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the affected person's consent.

 FR Media GmbH, as the controller, has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 Nevertheless, internet-based data transmissions can generally have security gaps, so absolute protection cannot be guaranteed.
 For this reason, every data subject is free to transmit personal data to us via alternative means, for example, by telephone.

-The privacy policy of FR Media GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+FR Media GmbH's privacy policy is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our privacy policy should be easy to read and understand for the general public as well as for our customers and business partners.
 To ensure this, we would like to explain the terminology used in advance.

 We use the following terms, among others, in this privacy policy:

-b) Data Subject Data subject is any identified or identifiable natural person whose personal data is processed by the controller.
+b) Data subject: A data subject is any identified or identifiable natural person whose personal data is processed by the controller.

-c) Processing Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.
+c) Processing: Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or another form of provision, alignment or combination, restriction, deletion, or destruction.

-d) Restriction of Processing Restriction of processing is the marking of stored personal data with the aim of limiting their processing in the future.
+d) Restriction of processing: Restriction of processing means marking stored personal data with the aim of limiting their processing in the future.

-g) Controller or Controller Responsible for the Processing Controller or controller responsible for the processing is the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+g) Controller or controller responsible for the processing: The controller or controller responsible for the processing is the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of processing personal data.
 Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

-h) Processor Processor is a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.
+h) Processor: A processor is a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.

-i) Recipient Recipient is a natural or legal person, public authority, agency, or another body, to which the personal data is disclosed, whether a third party or not.
+i) Recipient: A recipient is a natural or legal person, public authority, agency, or another body to which the personal data is disclosed, whether a third party or not.
 However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.

-j) Third Party Third party is a natural or legal person, public authority, agency, or body other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorized to process personal data.
+j) Third party: A third party is a natural or legal person, public authority, agency, or body other than the data subject, controller, processor, and persons who, under the direct authority of the controller or processor, are authorized to process personal data.

-k) Consent Consent of the data subject is any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+k) Consent: Consent is any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which they, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to them.

 The controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member States of the European Union, and other provisions related to data protection is:

-The websites of FR Media GmbH use cookies.
+FR Media GmbH's websites use cookies.
 Cookies are text files that are stored on a computer system via an Internet browser.

 Numerous websites and servers use cookies.
 Many cookies contain a so-called cookie ID.
-A cookie ID is a unique identifier of the cookie.
+A cookie ID is a cookie's unique identifier.
 It consists of a character string through which websites and servers can be assigned to the specific Internet browser in which the cookie was stored.
 This allows the visited websites and servers to distinguish the individual browser of the data subject from other Internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified via the unique cookie ID.

-By using cookies, FR Media GmbH can provide users of this website with more user-friendly services that would not be possible without the cookie setting.
+By using cookies, FR Media GmbH can provide users of this website with more user-friendly services that would not be possible without the use of cookies.

 By means of a cookie, the information and offers on our website can be optimized with the user in mind.
 Cookies allow us, as already mentioned, to recognize our website users.
 The purpose of this recognition is to make it easier for users to use our website.
 For example, the user of a website that uses cookies does not have to enter their access data each time they visit the website, because this is taken over by the website and the cookie stored on the user's computer system.
 Another example is the cookie of a shopping cart in an online shop.
 The online shop remembers the articles that a customer has placed in the virtual shopping cart via a cookie.